-The YSI EXO2 sonde deployed at Edgewater Beach detected no potential warning indicators of a HAB during the recreation season.
-No HABs were visually detected by or reported to WQIS personnel during the 2023 recreational season.
+NEORSD maintained a YSI EXO2 water quality sonde at Edgewater Beach from July 11, 2024, through September 27, 2024.
+The sonde detected no potential warning indicators of a HAB during the recreation season.
+No HABs were visually detected by or reported to WQIS personnel during the 2024 recreational season.

-The National Oceanic and Atmospheric Administration (NOAA) conducted a bloom analysis and determined that the cyanobacteria bloom in the western basin of Lake Erie was considered moderately severe (Figure 15).
-The 2023 bloom in the western basin was less extensive and bloom concentrations were lower than in previous years.
-The 2023 bloom did start earlier than in 2022 and persisted late into the season through mid-September (NOAA, 2023).
-However, the 2023 bloom did not spread east into the central basin, so the beaches monitored during this study were not impacted.
+The National Oceanic and Atmospheric Administration (NOAA) conducts a bloom analysis in the western basin of Lake Erie each year.
+NOAA determined that the cyanobacteria bloom in the western basin of Lake Erie in 2024 was considered moderately severe with a severity index of 6.6 (Figure 15).
+The severity index is determined using satellite imagery to measure the amount of biomass observed over the peak 30-days of the bloom.
+The 2024 bloom in the western basin was the earliest bloom start on record; however, the peak occurred in mid-August which is similar to past years.
+The bloom peak only lasted for approximately a week before decreasing in intensity (NOAA, 2024).
+The 2024 bloom did not spread east into the central basin, so the beaches monitored during this study were not impacted.